home newborn sessions faq

-It is recommended that you schedule your session before giving birth, this allows us to talk about location, color themes, style and reserves you a spot in my schedule.
+It is recommended that you schedule your session before giving birth, this allows us to talk about your vision for the session, color themes, style and reserves you a spot in my schedule.
 Please feel free to correspond via email or phone with any questions while you are pregnant.
 If this is a last minute idea, please let me know and I will check my calendar.

 When do you shoot the session?

-Newborn sessions should be scheduled between 3-14 days after birth, with the most optimal time being 3-7 days.
-After 14 days, your newborn starts to sleep less, cry more, stretch more and grow- making your baby a bit harder to calm and fit in my available baskets and props.
-I have photographed babies as old as 28 days, so please know that we can make it work; however it will be more difficult to get the sleepy, dreamy poses.
+Newborn sessions should be scheduled between 5-14 days after birth, with the most optimal time being 7-10 days.
+After 14 days, your newborn starts to sleep less, cry more, stretch more and grow- making your baby a bit harder to calm.
+If you would like barely any posed photographs, you we can photography anytime in the first 30 days to capture all the littleness!

 Where do you shoot?